-In effecting a reduction in force, the primary goals of the school district shall be: what is in the best interests of the students; to maintain accreditation in compliance with the Standards for Accreditation of Arkansas Public Schools and/or the North Central Association; and the needs of the district.
-A reduction in force will be implemented when the superintendent determines it is advisable to do so and shall be effected through non-renewal, termination, or both.
-Any reduction in force will be conducted by evaluating the needs and long- and short-term goals of the school district, and by examining the staffing of the district in each licensure area and/or, if applicable, specific grade levels.
+In effecting a RIF, the primary goals of the school district shall be: what is in the best interests of the students; to maintain accreditation in compliance with the Standards for Accreditation of Arkansas Public Schools and/or the North Central Association; and the needs of the district.
+A RIF will be implemented when the superintendent determines it is advisable to do so and shall be effected through non-renewal, termination, or both.
+Any RIF will be conducted by evaluating the needs and long- and short-term goals of the school district, and by examining the staffing of the district in each licensure area and/or, if applicable, specific grade levels.

-If a reduction in force becomes necessary in a licensure area or specific grade level(s), the RIF shall be conducted for each licensure area and/or specific grade level on the basis of each employee's points as determined by the schedule contained in this policy.
-The teacher with the fewest points will be laid non-renewed or terminated first.
-In the event of a tie between two (2) or more employees, the teacher(s) shall be retained whose names(s) appear first in the board's minutes of the date of hire.
-There is no right or implied right for any teacher to "bump" or displace any other teacher.
-Being employed fewer than one hundred sixty 160 days in a school year shall not constitute a year.
-It is each teacher's individual responsibility to ensure his/her point total are current in District files.
+If a RIF becomes necessary in a licensure area or specific grade level(s), the RIF shall be conducted for each licensure area and/or specific grade level on the basis of each employee's points as determined by the schedule contained in this policy.
+The teacher with the fewest points will be not be recommended for renewal or will be terminated first.
+There is no right or implied right for any teacher to "bump" or displace any other teacher except when permitted by policy 8.30.
+It is each teacher's individual responsibility to ensure their point totals are current in District files.